danrot/master-thesis/introduction.md

 A very interesting use case, which could already be useful for some clients of MASSIVE ART, is to surf the content of the website from a specific date.
-This would especially be helpful for legal concerns, e.g. if a company gets sued for having a wrong, damage-causing manual on their website.
+This would especially be helpful for legal concerns, e.g. if a company gets sued for having a wrong or even damage-causing manual on their website.

+The performance of this functionality is not a very high prioritized item, since it is not thought to be used every single day.
+Because of this it is very important from a search engine optimization view to keep out website crawlers, because some of them are also adding the speed of the website as a ranking factor.

 [^1]: <http://www.massiveart.com>
 [^2]: <http://www.sulu.io>